-Moving to RBS involves changes at both the pension supervisory authority and the pension industry it oversees.
-Each country has some unique characteristics, whether the composition of its pension industry, maturity of financial markets, availability of professional services, the extent of consumer awareness, or depth of pension coverage, etc. In such a world "one size does not fit all" and it is not wise to superimpose the RBS framework from one country onto another, although the experiences of others will invariably be instructive.
+Moving to RBS or revising an existing RBS approach involves changes within both the pension supervisory authority and the pension industry it oversees.
+Each country has some unique characteristics, whether the composition of its pension industry, maturity of financial markets, availability of professional services, the extent of consumer awareness, or depth of pension coverage, etc. In such a world "one size does not fit all" and it is not wise to superimpose the RBS framework from one country onto another, although the experiences and approaches of others will invariably be instructive.

 Against this background, this first module in the IOPS Toolkit discusses some of the foundational issues of RBS.
-It outlines some of the issues that should be considered before embarking on the implementation of RBS, notably relating to the legislative environment and the readiness of the pension supervisory authority and the pension industry.
-The module is accompanied by a check list to help assess preparedness and to identify the critical path for implementation and the pace at which RBS can be rolled out.
+It outlines some of the matters that should be considered before embarking on the implementation